![]() |

 Short bio and cv

-I obtained my PhD in theoretical physics at the University of Helsinki in January 2004.
-After a five-year postdoctoral period, including two years as a senior fellow at CERN, I relocated to Bielefeld University, where I led a research group funded by the Alexander von Humboldt foundation until 2013.
-At that time, I returned to the Department of Physics of the University of Helsinki to work as an Academy Research Fellow and to lead one of the theory projects at
+I obtained my PhD in theoretical physics from the University of Helsinki in January 2004.
+Following postdoctoral periods at the University of Washington and CERN, I moved to Bielefeld University in 2009, where I led a Sofja Kovalevskaja research group from the Alexander von Humboldt Foundation until 2013.
+At that point, I returned to the University of Helsinki, joining its Department of Physics as an academy research fellow and the Helsinki Institute of Physics (HIP) as a theory project leader.

 A relatively up-to-date cv of mine can be found from here.